-In the 2021 Gartner Magic Quadrant for Application Security Testing, Synopsys placed highest and furthest for the third consecutive year for our ability to execute and our completeness of vision.
+In the 2023 Gartner® Magic QuadrantTM for Application Security Testing, Synopsys placed highest and furthest right for the fifth consecutive year for our Ability to Execute and our Completeness of Vision.

 Jason Schmitt is the general manager of the Software Integrity Group at Synopsys.
 He is a seasoned leader with a proven track record of deep technical knowledge, product development, insight into emerging and rapidly changing cybersecurity challenges, and go-to-market strategy and implementation.
 He brings more than 20 years of experience in security and enterprise product development and management.
 Prior to Synopsys, Jason served as the CEO of cloud security startup Aporeto, and vice president and general manager of Fortify and ArcSight at Hewlett Packard.
 Jason is a Louisiana native, who completed his bachelor's degree in Mechanical Engineering and master's degree in Computer Science at the Georgia Institute of Technology, and his MBA at Georgia State University’s J. Mack Robinson College of Business.